Mediobanca: International branches

 Since 2006 Mediobanca has embarked on an internationalization process with the aim of expanding its market base, diversifying counterparty risk and assisting its clients in their cross-border transactions.
-In Corporate and Investment Banking, Mediobanca has operations throughout continental Europe through branch offices opened in Paris (2004), Frankfurt (2007) and Madrid (2007).
+In Corporate and Investment Banking, Mediobanca has operations throughout continental Europe through branch offices opened in London, Luxembourg, Paris and Madrid.
 In these countries the Bank's strategy is to provide corporate finance activities through a wide range of corporate and leveraged finance, corporate lending, debt capital market and equity capital market services.
-The New York office performs brokerage and representative activities, while to complete the picture there are also representative offices located in Moscow and Luxembourg.
+The New York office performs brokerage and representative activities.
 Since summer 2013 Mediobanca has had a footprint in Turkey through subsidiary Mediobanca Advisory.
 The London branch office, set up in 2008, consists of specialist teams: Credit, Rates, FX, Alternatives and Equity Derivatives, Corporate Lending and Leveraged Finance, Equity research and Advisory.
 As well as its role as equity and derivatives platform, the London office is strategic in strengthening relations with hedge funds and private equity funds.
 Since 2014 the London office has also been home to the FIG EMEA team.

+Mediobanca's international activities are characterized by the cross-market presence in the European market of the Corporate & Investment Banking division, which has also been consolidated through several acquisitions abroad.
+The most recent, in May 2023, was the acquisition of Arma Partners, a UK-based company that is a leader in the digital economy market for advisory in the contexts of M&A transactions.
+Mediobanca strengthened its presidium in France and began the development of a pan-European Corporate & Investment Banking platform in 2019 with the acquisition of Messier Maris & Associés, an investment bank based in Paris with offices in New York, with a team of 40 professionals.

+In the Wealth Management area, Mediobanca's international presence consists of the asset management firms Polus Capital Management (specialising in alternative credit strategies launched in 2022 following the strategic combination of two leading European credit managers, Cairn Capital – acquired in 2015 – and Bybrook Capital – acquired in 2021) and RAM Active Investments (systematic equity operator acquired in 2017) and of CMB Monaco, leader in the private banking market in Monaco.

+Among the acquisitions in Wealth Management it has been relevant the acquisition (carried out by the subsidiary CheBanca!) of some retail business operations of Barclays Italy, transaction announced in 2016 that increased CheBanca!'s positioning in investment management.

+Mediobanca also started the geographical diversification of the Group's Consumer Finance division in 2023, taking over 100% stake in HeidiPay Switzerland AG, fintech firm specializing in Buy Now Pay Later.
+The deal strengthened the Group's operations in the BNPL sector as well as the 2022 acquisition of Italian fintech company Soisy.